Everything you need to know about liver cancer

 Reducing or eliminating alcohol intake lessens the likelihood of liver cancer.

-Hepatitis C: Although there is no sure way of protecting oneself from hepatitis C, using a condom during sex may help reduce the risk of infection.
-There is no hepatitis C vaccination (July 2010).
+There is no sure way to prevent hepatitis C and no vaccination.
+However, using a condom during sex may help reduce the risk of infection.

 Maintain a healthy body weight: As obesity is a risk factor and fatty liver disease can lead to liver cancer and diabetes, looking after your physical health and weight can be key to reducing the risk of liver cancer.

 Treating underlying conditions: Some conditions contribute to the development of liver cancer, such as diabetes and hemochromatosis.
 Treating these before they develop into liver cancer can reduce the risk of complications.